xpack/web-jekyll/pages/index.md

 ## Mission statement

-Provide a set of cross-platform tools to manage, configure and build complex, modular, multi-target (multi-architecture, multi-board, multi-toolchain) projects, intended to **enhance code sharing** and **reusing** during the life cycle of libraries and applications, with an emphasis on C/C++ and
+Based on a simple multi-version manager, provide a set of cross-platform tools to manage, configure and build complex, modular, multi-target (multi-architecture, multi-board, multi-toolchain) projects, intended to **enhance code sharing** and **reusing** during the life cycle of libraries and applications, with an emphasis on C/C++ and